 The Title of Research Proposal is used by the Banting Postdoctoral Fellowships program to identify your research project (maximum of 640 characters).

 The Lay Abstract will be used for promotional purposes outside the research community to inform the public and Parliament about the valuable research supported through public funds.
 Provide a summary of your research proposal written in clear, plain language.
-It should be written in non-technical terms that can be clearly understood by reviewers/readers with various areas of expertise (i.e., minimal academic terminology and references to methodology).
+It should be written in non-technical terms that can be clearly understood by non-specialist reviewers or readers with various areas of expertise (i.e., minimal academic terminology, abbreviations, and references to methodology).

-Research respectfully involving Indigenous communities: If your proposed research respectfully involves Indigenous communities, please include “This research respectfully involves Indigenous communities” at the beginning of the lay abstract (see note below).
+Research involving Indigenous Peoples in meaningful ways to ensure that respectful relations* are established: If your proposed research respectfully involves and engages Indigenous communities, please include "This research respectfully involves and engages Indigenous communities" at the beginning of the lay abstract (see note below).
 The program administrator for each selection committee (CIHR, NSERC, SSHRC) will then endeavour to ensure that the primary or secondary reviewer on these applications has expertise in Indigenous research.

-- projects in which water samples are extracted from Indigenous lands in South America
+- projects in which water samples are extracted from First Nations Reserve lands

-- cross-sectional studies of how injuries sustained by different groups of people, including Inuit youth, are treated
+- cross-sectional studies of how injuries sustained by different groups of people, including Inuit in their youth, are treated

 Enter information on the Host Institution that is endorsing your application, your expected Start Date to take up the award and the Language in which your Research Proposal is written.
 Please note that the list of institutions provided in the lookup feature is not exhaustive.
 If the institution you are proposing does not appear on the list, please verify that it meets the criteria of an eligible host institution and then enter it into the Other box.
 If you are uncertain whether the institution is eligible, please send an email to firstname.lastname@example.org to confirm.